Phosphorescent (musician): Overview

-Before recording under the name Phosphorescent, Matthew Houck traveled the world playing under the name Fillup Shack and self-released a limited pressing of the album Hipolit in 2000.
-Houck later changed his recording name to Phosphorescent and released the full-length LP A Hundred Times or More in 2003.
-The album was released through Athens, Georgia-based independent label Warm Records.
+Before recording under the name Phosphorescent, Matthew Houck toured under the name Fillup Shack and self-released a limited pressing of the album Hipolit in 2000.
+Houck later changed his stage name to Phosphorescent and released the full-length LP A Hundred Times or More in 2003 through Athens, Georgia-based independent label Warm Records.
 The following year, he released the EP The Weight of Flight.
 Phosphorescent rose to wider critical acclaim after releasing Aw Come Aw Wry in August 2005 and Pride in October 2007.
 The latter was named the 12th best album of 2007 by Stylus Magazine and received an 8.0 rating from the online indie magazine Pitchfork.
-In 2009, inspired by Willie Nelson's tribute album to Lefty Frizzell To Lefty from Willie, Houck crafted a tribute album to Nelson himself entitled To Willie, which was released through Dead Oceans.
+In 2009, inspired by Willie Nelson's tribute album to Lefty Frizzell To Lefty from Willie, Houck crafted a tribute album to Nelson himself entitled To Willie, released through Dead Oceans.
 Phosphorescent released Here's to Taking It Easy in 2010.

 Muchacho, Phosphorescent's sixth studio album, was released in 2013 to critical acclaim.
 The full studio album C'est La Vie followed in 2018.

+In January 2024, Phosphorescent announced his new album Revelator, to be released in April on Verve Records.
+For the first time, it features a song written by someone other than Houck - his partner and collaborator, Jo Schornikow.